hynekhavel/actor-graphic-cards-scraper/README.md

 ## Overview

-This actor scrape all in-stock graphic cards in Czech E-shops.
+This actor scrape all in-stock graphics cards in Czech E-shops.
 Output is saved to default dataset and contains: shop name, name of product and current price.
 Actor is lightweight and using only [CheerioCrawler](https://sdk.apify.com/docs/api/cheerio-crawler) for better [CU consumption](#cu-consumption) (no puppeteer).
 If you are interested only in some GPU models, you can filter saved data by input [**filter**](#input).

 ### Scraped E-shops